Human Rights Act 2004: Support

-Jim McGinty a retired Attorney-General of Western Australia continues by describing the legislation as ‘’ground-breaking’’ and providing an ‘’express list’’ of civil and political protections.
+Jim McGinty, a retired Attorney-General of Western Australia, describes the legislation as "ground-breaking" and providing an "express list" of civil and political protections.
 McGinty comments, that unlike previous protections, the Human Rights Act establishes a connection between the individual and the government; without this partnership, the rights enshrined in the Act may become brittle, similar to analogous protections afforded within other legislative accounts.

-Amendments: Humans Rights Amendment Act 2008
+Criticism

-(The full text of the Act is available online.)
+Helen Watchirs, the president of the ACT Human Right Commission, and Gabrielle McKinnon, a director on the Australian National University research project into the Human Rights Act, levy heavy criticism, describing the moderate influence of the Human Rights Act within the judicial system.
+Watchirs and McKinnon comment that a "great many cases" have been adjudicated without careful analysis and scrutiny of raised provisions pertaining to the Human Rights Act.